c. 20th century

 Influence: Industrial Revolution; Styles: American Early Modern, Art Deco, International Style, Post-war Modernism, Futurism, Expressionism

 Industrialization in the late 19th century laid the foundation for Early Modern architecture.
-Innovation and great architects were celebrated, buildings took to greater heights.
-The world moves into the Machine Age with global advancements in technology and innovation such as reinforced steel.
+Innovation and great architects were celebrated, buildings were taken to greater heights.
+Particularly after World War II when many cities had been destroyed and manufactured material became affordable and readily available, the world moved into the Machine Age with global advancements in technology and innovation such as reinforced steel.
 New, creative expressions continue to develop out of earlier stark forms focused purely on function.

 American Early Modern, United States